 - Mood.
-Sleep deprivation is linked to symptoms of depression, as well as anxiety and feeling irritable
+Sleep deprivation may be linked to symptoms of depression, as well as anxiety and feeling irritable.

 - Health.
-Being sleep deprived is linked to diabetes, obesity, heart disease, and high blood pressure
+Being sleep deprived may be linked to diabetes, obesity, heart disease and high blood pressure.

 Can Sleeping Well Help Relieve Depression?

-While getting enough sleep is not specifically a cure for depression, lifestyle changes that promote sleep may help treat depression when combined with medication, therapy, or both.
+While getting enough sleep is not specifically a cure for depression, lifestyle changes that promote sleep may help alleviate depression when combined with medication, therapy or both.
 For example, if someone’s depression is linked to a stressful work schedule that prevents them from sleeping, changing their work schedule to allow for more sleep may decrease their stress and help mitigate the symptoms of depression.